Discovery to acquire Scripps Networks Interactive

 The acquisition, which was completed last night, brings together Scripps' largely female audience of lifestyle channels such as HGTV, Travel Channel and Food Network with Discovery's Animal Planet and Discovery Channel, which primarily has male viewers.

+But many analysts question how the combined company will compete long-term as viewers keep cutting cords to cable providers and advertising and ratings decline.

+"If there were no secular concern, this deal would be a slam dunk," wrote Barton Crockett an analyst at FBR Capital Markets, on July 27.
+While ratings for both companies have been solid, "investors don't trust that this can continue, and we're not sure what turns that fear around."

-Discovery is paying 70 percent cash and 30 percent stock for Scripps, according to the source.
+Discovery is paying 70 percent cash and 30 percent stock for Scripps.